soos-io/kb-docs/SBOM/GitHubActions.md

 ## Prerequisites

 - You need to have a [SOOS account](https://app.soos.io/register).
-- You need to have a GitHub Repo.
+- You need to have a GitHub repository.

 ## Steps